Estimated reading time: 7 minutes

-In this article, you’ll learn what salmonella is, if all crested geckos are a carrier of salmonella, and how the bacteria can be transmitted to humans.
+In this article, you’ll learn what Salmonella is, if all crested geckos are a carrier of Salmonella, and how the bacteria can be transmitted to humans.
 I’ll also provide you some safety tips to prevent the transmission of the bacteria and some useful links if you want to know more about the infection in general.

 What Is Salmonella?

 Salmonella is a group of bacteria that live in the intestinal tract of animals.
 These bacteria cause a bacterial disease called Salmonellosis.
-You or someone you know might have got Salmonella from contaminated food and such an infection is often called a food poisoning in daily life.
+You or someone you know might have got Salmonella from contaminated food and such an infection is often called food poisoning in daily life.
 What is less known is that a Salmonella infection can also be caused by contact with animals.

 Crested Geckos and Salmonella

 Pets are one of the sources of Salmonella infections in humans and pet reptiles are no exception to this.
 In fact, research suggested that exposure to reptiles and amphibians is associated with 74.000 Salmonella infections each year in the USA.

 So, let’s learn a bit more about the relationship between crested geckos and Salmonella.
 Luckily for us, there’s a little bit of research that’s being done on the Salmonella bacteria in reptiles and more specific in crested geckos.

 An estimated 90% of all captive reptiles are the carrier of Salmonella bacteria and some of them are “reptile-associated”.
 There have been some studies about the Salmonella bacteria in reptiles, including in crested geckos as they’re popular pets.